Haid-Faiz/NewsLand/README.md

 There are two _modules_ in the project

 * `app` - The UI of the app.
 The main project that forms the APK
-* `api` - The REST API consumption library.
-Pure JVM library not Android-specific
+* `datastore` - The REST API consumption and local database android library

 ###  The following libraries were used in this project.